 Antheia Gynecology is passionate about empowering women with the best birth control option for their needs.
-Serving women of all ages at the East Windsor and Freehold, New Jersey, locations, the female-led team of board-certified OB/GYNs offers expert birth control consultations.
+Serving women of all ages at the East Windsor, New Jersey, location, the female-led team of board-certified OB/GYNs offers expert birth control consultations.
 Whether you’re a patient looking for birth control to help with painful periods or irregularity, or for family planning, there are a number of choices.
 Use the online booking tool or call the nearest office to book an appointment today.

 Birth control stops a woman from getting pregnant.
 It can also be used to manage painful periods, cramping, or irregular cycles.
 Birth control comes in both hormonal and nonhormonal options.

 Every woman is different, and the team at Antheia Gynecology works with you to decide which birth control method is best.

 There are a number of birth control options, ranging from more temporary to permanent.
 Each method affects women differently.
 Your choices include:

 Some women use the rhythm method, meaning they do not have sex or only use barrier birth control on fertile days in their cycle.

 This method is only recommended if you are in a relationship and are open to having children since it is not highly effective at preventing pregnancy.

 During a consultation, your OB/GYN discusses which birth control option is the most effective for your lifestyle and needs.

 Every birth control option is about preventing pregnancy.
 Barrier methods like condoms or diaphragms can keep sperm from implanting into an egg.
 Condoms are also the only birth control method that can prevent sexually transmitted diseases (STDs).

 Hormonal birth control options stop you from releasing eggs.
 These methods include oral pills, patches, and implants that go on or under your skin, and shots.
 Hormonal birth control is highly effective if you follow your prescription properly.